Computational Narrative Understanding for Expressive Text-to-Speech: Training Experiments

-\paragraph{Metrics} Our evaluation follows the \textit{cross-sentence} design \cite{le2023voicebox}: a narration utterance of 2 to 15 seconds is used as audio context to guide the generation of a quotation utterance.
-For objective metrics, we report Word Error Rate (WER) computed with Whisper-large-v3 \cite{radford2023robust} to measure speech intelligibility and speaker similarity between the synthesized speech and the original ground-truth speech (SIM-O).
+Our evaluation follows the \textit{cross-sentence} design \cite{le2023voicebox}: a narration utterance of 2 to 15 seconds is used as audio context to guide the generation of a quotation utterance.

+\paragraph{Objective Metrics} We report WER computed with Whisper-large-v3 \cite{radford2023robust} to measure speech intelligibility and speaker similarity between the synthesized speech and the original ground-truth speech (SIM-O).
 We employ a WavLM-large based speaker verification model \cite{chen2022large} to extract speaker embeddings and calculate cosine similarities.
-We evaluate prosody similarity with the ground truth quotation using Mel Cepstral Distortion (MCD) and F0 Pearson correlation (FPC) following \cite{huang2023singing}.
-We also evaluate emotion and accent similarity (E-Sim, A-Sim) by leveraging representations from dedicated pretrained models: Emotion2Vec \cite{ma-etal-2024-emotion2vec} and an ECAPA-TDNN model trained on Common Voice \cite{desplanques20_interspeech, ardila-etal-2020-common, zuluaga2023commonaccent}.
+We evaluate emotion similarity (E-Sim) by leveraging representations from Emotion2Vec \cite{ma-etal-2024-emotion2vec} (\texttt{emotion2vec-plus-base}).
 Similarity scores are calculated by computing the cosine similarity between the ground-truth and synthesized speech representations.
-For subjective metrics, we employ Mean Opinion Score (MOS, rated from 1 to 5 with 0.5 intervals) to assess naturalness, and Comparative MOS (CMOS, rated from -3 to 3) to measure the degree of expressivity with respect to the ground-truth.
-We randomly selected 2 samples per speaker in LibriQuote-\textit{test}, for a total of 30 samples.
-Each sample was judged by 5 raters.
-More details can be found in the Technical Appendix.